tdoherty3/black/README.md

 The Invalid wakes up in terror To feel his toes becoming numb;
 The doctor's made another error- What unkown symptoms are to come?

+The Keeper, when it’s time for luncheon,
+Flings down his charge upon the bed,
+And taking out a home-made truncheon,
+Belabors him about the head.

 The Lazar, blessed with an appearance
 Enough to give the strongest qualms.
 Has little need of perseverance